Social networking overlaps corporate and personal lives, and so should the mission to create a culture of security awareness.

 Need some ideas of where to start?
 Here are our top five ways to help reduce the risk of a social network – or other application – password breach.

 Do not reuse passwords…and change them frequently.
-For the purposes of this blog post, let’s assume you and your team already know how to generate a good, secure password.
+For the purposes of this blog post, let’s assume you and your team already know how to generate a good, strong password.
 It’s complex, a series of numbers and letters, upper and lower case, symbols and doesn’t reference your pet’s name.
 But now that you have this great password, don’t get comfortable.

 We want you to change your password frequently.
 As was the case with the Facebook password breach, it might take time between when a data breach occurs, when an organization uncovers the data breach and when you are notified of your compromised information.
 If you are changing your password frequently, you shrink the window of damage opportunity between those milestone events.